goupaz/goupaz.com/blog/content/posts/post06/frontend_engineer_roadmap.md

 ## Know the basics

-It doesn't matter weather you are front-end or a back-end engineer, you must have at least basic CS knowledge.
+It doesn't matter weather you are front-end or a back-end engineer, you must have at least some basic CS knowledge.
 If you have a degree in Computer Science or similar major, then you already are one step ahead of others.
-If you don't have a degree on CS or you are coming from completely different major, then I would recomment starting with <a href="https://online-learning.harvard.edu/course/cs50-introduction-computer-science" target="_blank" rel="noreferrer noopener">CS50: Introduction to Computer Science course</a> by Harvard University on edX (it's free).
+If you don't have a degree on CS or you are coming from completely different major, then I would recommend starting with <a href="https://online-learning.harvard.edu/course/cs50-introduction-computer-science" target="_blank" rel="noreferrer noopener">CS50: Introduction to Computer Science course</a> by Harvard University on edX (it's free).
 After finishing that course, if you want a little deeper knowledge then you should enroll to <a href="https://www.coursera.org/learn/cs-algorithms-theory-machines" target="_blank" rel="noopener noreferrer">Computer Science: Algorithms, Theory, and Machines course</a> by Princeton University which is completely free on Coursera.

 ## Algorithms and Data Structures